What to Look for When Shopping for Car Insurance: Complete Guide

 Pincher's Pro Tip

 Uninsured motorist coverage is one of the most undervalued protections you can buy.
-With approximately 1 in 8 drivers on the road carrying no insurance, this add-on can save you from paying out of pocket for someone else's mistake.
+According to the Insurance Research Council's most recent data, approximately 15.4% of U.S. motorists — about 1 in 7 drivers — were uninsured as of 2023.
+This add-on can save you from paying out of pocket for someone else's mistake.
+Note that North Carolina now auto-includes uninsured motorist coverage as of July 2025.

 Set Liability Limits Based on Your Assets